Successor Features for Transfer in Reinforcement Learning: Transfer via successor features

 that is, \M\ is the set of MDPs induced by $\vphi$ through all possible instantiations of \w.
 Since what differentiates the MDPs in \M\ is essentially the agent's goal, we will refer to $M_i \in \M$ as a \emph{task}.
 The assumption is that we are interested in solving (a subset of) the tasks in the environment \M.

-Unlike~(\ref{eq:reward}), which is not restrictive at all, supposing that a family of tasks of interest fit in the definition~(\ref{eq:M}) will in general be a restrictive assumption.\footnote{It is not restrictive when $d$ is greater than or equal to the number of MDPs we are interested in or when $d \ge |\S||\A|$.
-In the first case we can simply make the \ith\ dimension of $\vphi(s,a)$ equal to the reward function of the \ith\ MDP.
-As for the second case, if we can afford to use SR---that is, if $d = |\S||\A|$---\M\ will include all possible reward functions over $\S \times \A$.} Despite the fact that similar assumptions have been made in the literature~\cp{argyriou2008convex}, we now describe some illustrative examples that suggest that our formulation of \M\ is a natural way of modeling some scenarios of interest.

-Perhaps the best way to motivate~(\ref{eq:M}) is to note that some aspects of real environments which we clearly associate with specific features change their appeal over time.
-Think for example how much the desirability of water or food changes depending on whether an animal is thirsty or hungry.
-One way to model this type of preference shifting, which should probably occur with some types of artificial agents as well, is to suppose that the vector \w\ appearing in~(\ref{eq:reward}) reflects the taste of the agent at any given point in time.
-For a more concrete example, imagine that the agent's goal is to produce and sell a combination of goods whose production line is relatively stable but whose prices vary considerably over time.
+Definition~(\ref{eq:M}) is a natural way of modeling some scenarios of interest.
+Think, for example, how the desirability of water or food changes depending on whether an animal is thirsty or hungry.
+One way to model this type of preference shifting is to suppose that the vector \w\ appearing in~(\ref{eq:reward}) reflects the taste of the agent at any given point in time~\cp{natarajan2005dynamic}.
+Further in the paper we will present experiments that reflect this scenario.
+For another illustrative example, imagine that the agent's goal is to produce and sell a combination of goods whose production line is relatively stable but whose prices vary considerably over time.
 In this case updating the price of the products corresponds to picking a new \w.
-Another intuitive example, which we will explore in the experimental section, is to imagine that the agent is navigating in a fixed environment but the goal location changes from time to time.
+A slightly different way of motivating~(\ref{eq:M}) is to suppose that the environment itself is changing, that is, the element $\w_i$ indicates not only desirability, but also availability, of feature $\phi_i$.